I just heard the sad news that Neil Peart, the drummer for Rush, died on January 7. Rest in peace, Neil.

 His phrasing is the main thing that made you say, “There’s something about his drumming that’s just so damn cool, but I can’t explain it.”

-For example, the compositional structure of Tom Sawyer is that they open with that slammin’ drum beat over that growling synthesizer, run through a couple of verses, move into a screaming guitar solo, then pound through to the end.
+For example, the compositional structure of Tom Sawyer is that they open with that slammin’ drum beat over a growling synthesizer, run through a couple of verses, move into a screaming guitar solo, then pound through to the end.

 Phrasing is the way that Peart would play fills within a verse or just within a few measures.
-For example, he establishes a basic beat in the first few measures, then plays with it for the rest of the song.
+For example, he establishes a basic beat in the first few measures, then plays with variations on it for the rest of the song.

 Often, in the first run-through of a verse in a Rush song, Peart would play a fill in a certain way (and because it was Peart, it would be a good fill).
 On the second verse, he’d usually play it a little differently.
 He’d omit a drum hit, for instance, so there’d be a gap where you expected to hear something.
 Or he’d stop the fill short of where you expected it to end, or extend it a couple of beats longer.
 It’s hard to capture in words the sheer energy and intellect in his drumming.